-- My Life as a Teenage Robot was supposed to end with the main protagonist defeating the Big Bad for good in the hour-long movie "Escape from Cluster Prime" before the lost fourth season came along.
+- My Life as a Teenage Robot was supposed to end with the main protagonist defeating the Big Bad for good in the hour-long movie "Escape from Cluster Prime" before the lost third season came along.

 - The fifth season of Totally Spies! ended with the spies leaving WOOHP and saying their goodbyes to Jerry.
 This was later followed by the Spin-Off The Amazing Spiez, in which they made occasional cameos, and a proper resurrection of the main series in 2013.

 - The Grojband episode "Six Strings of Evil".
-Trina breaks Corey's Guitar, Corey buys a new one which turns out to be evil, and it all culminates with the destruction of the dam and the city of Peaceville itself, cue the very lengthy mid-season hiatus in the US and Canada, which is taking even longer in the US, compared to the gap between episodes 41 and 42 of Schlag den Raab (understandable, as both season 8 of said show, and the series premiere both fall under the same year as each other, albeit in different countries), and it getting Screwed by the Network.
+Trina breaks Corey's guitar, Corey buys a new one which turns out to be evil, and it all culminates with the destruction of the dam and the city of Peaceville itself, cue the very lengthy mid-season hiatus in the US and Canada, which is taking even longer in the US, compared to the gap between episodes 41 and 42 of Schlag den Raab (understandable, as both season 8 of said show, and the series premiere both fall under the same year as each other, albeit in different countries), and it getting Screwed by the Network.

 - Nearly a year later the series returned on the network, albeit online rather than being on the air, but regardless, casual viewers would probably think of "Metrognome", as not only does it end with Corey and Laney accidentally kissing each other, but also the song played in the episode shows is a tribute to the what the band accomplishes so far with highlights from previous episode and judging on the look on Corey's face after the kiss, this is most likely when he develops feelings for Laney.